-Nakayoshi’s membership is free and open to everyone, even if you’re not Japanese.
-It’s also focused on catering to the lifestyle of many young professionals, as you are free to choose your level of involvement.
+Nakayoshi’s membership is free and open to everyone.
+It’s also focused on catering to different lifestyles as you are free to choose your level of involvement.

 - To bring people together to address social justice issues through volunteerism and grassroots mobilization